David Evans (Lord Mayor)

-David Treharne Evans (21 April 1849 – August 1907) was a Welsh businessman and politician who served as Lord Mayor of London in 1891.
+Sir David Treharne Evans (21 April 1849 – August 1907) was a Welsh businessman and politician who served as Lord Mayor of London in 1891.

-Life

-Evans was born on 21 April, 1849 at Llantrisant, Glamorganshire to Thomas and Anne Evans.
+Evans was born at Llantrisant, Glamorganshire to Thomas and Anne Evans.
 He was senior sheriff of London and Middlesex in 1885-6.

 On 30 July, 1892, he was made a Knight Commander of the Most Distinguished Order of St Michael and St George under Queen Victoria.